 In Setup()

-After setting the RTC time, the sampling interval, and entering a brief deployment description, the on-screen menu then asks the user to enter the ‘start’ command again.
-Only when that second ‘start’ confirmation is received are the EEprom(s) erased by pre-loading every location with ‘0’ values which also serve as End-Of-File markers during the next download.
-The red D13 led then blinks slowly while the logger waits for the first sampling interval alarm to begin the run.
+After setting the RTC time, the sampling interval, and other operating parameters, the logger requires the user to enter the ‘start’ command again.
+Only when that last ‘start’ confirmation is received are the EEprom(s) erased by pre-loading every location with ‘0’ values which also serve as End-Of-File markers during the next download.
+The red D13 led then blinks at 1second while the logger waits for the first sampling alarm to align with the current time before beginning the run.

 Main LOOP()